Before You Buy Another AI Tool, Answer These 12 Questions

 If you can name one or two of these, you’re ready for a focused pilot.

-Here’s a simple way to move forward:
+A simple way to move from reflection to action:

 For example:- “I’m going to use AI three times a week for the next month.”